medcomdk/dk-medcom-carecommunication/input/pagecontent/index.md

 The [MedComCorePatient](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-patient.html) profile is used in a CareCommunication.
 It is preferred that a CareCommunication is being sent for a patient with an official Danish civil registration number (CPR)-number.
 In cases where a CPR-number is not known, a replacement CPR-number (Danish: Erstatnings-CPR) shall be included.

 ##### MedComCorePractitionerRole and MedComCorePractitioner
-The [MedComCorePractitionerRole](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-practitionerrole.html) and [MedComCorePractitioner](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-practitioner.html) profiles are used to describe the author in the signature of a message segment by name and role (Danish: Stillingsbetegnelse).
+The [MedComCorePractitionerRole](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-practitionerrole.html) and [MedComCorePractitioner](https://medcomfhir.dk/ig/core/StructureDefinition-medcom-core-practitioner.html) profiles are used to describe the author in the signature of a message text by name and role (Danish: Stillingsbetegnelse).
 The MedComCorePractitionerRole is referenced from the MedComCareCommunication profile and MedComCorePractitionerRole includes a reference to the MedComCorePractitioner, why both profiles are shown on <a href="#Fig1">Figure 1</a>.

 ##### MedComMessagingOrganization
 The [MedComMessagingOrganization](http://medcomfhir.dk/ig/messaging/StructureDefinition-medcom-messaging-organization.html) profile is used in a CareCommunication to describe the sender and primary receiver of the notification.
 Please notice, that carbon-copy receiver is not allowed in a CareCommunication.
 Both the sender and receiver shall be identified using a SOR- and EAN-identifier.